yt-project/yt/doc/source/help/index.rst

 .. _reporting-a-bug:

-How To report A bug
+How to Report a Bug
 -------------------

 If you have gone through all of the above steps, and you're still encountering